 Should we be fake or authentic?

-Neither – that’s the wrong question.
-The reason there is so much disagreement on the subject is because the two sides are talking about different things.
+Neither – that's the wrong question.
+The reason there is so much disagreement on the subject is that the two sides are talking about different things.

 Four different things, in fact: